 My mother and stepfather were helicopter parents only in the sense that they probably would have let me get on a helicopter with strangers.
 They had priorities that weren’t me, namely themselves.
 They treated me like a roommate they could push around because I never paid rent.
 And it’s not like I had a unique experience.
 This was the case for most of the kids in my cohort.
 We were a generation of latch-key kids.

 At first, this unsupervised time disturbed them.
-Wouldn’t they starve or die of dehydration, they wondered?
+Wouldn’t they starve or suffer dehydration, they wondered?
 “Figure it out,” I said before heading upstairs to my office.
 They couldn’t resist calling me down for favors, but they soon got the picture.
 By Wednesday, they’d come to relish the time: The television was theirs and they could get into anything.
 And they did.
-I would find them in the evening, sitting in a pile of couch cushions, covered in pretzel crumbs, watching LEGO video game playthroughs through glazed eyes.
+I would find them in the evening, sitting in a pile of couch cushions, covered in pretzel crumbs, watching Lego video game playthroughs with glazed eyes.
 It was like looking at a picture of me at that age.

 Our default is to be thoughtful in our parenting.
 It’s baked into us.
 It was hard not to be invested and super-thoughtful about our kid’s needs.
 It was nerve-wracking.

 But also, once our kids got used to our approach, falling into freedom and growing to relish it.
 By the time Thursday afternoon came, they were walking out of the house together at will, grabbing snacks and drinks on their own, and, of course, tearing the house apart with creative delight.

 What amazed me was how capable they were.
 They stopped asking and started doing, which was a mind-boggling situation.
 They didn’t whine for me to come pour the milk on their cereal.
 They just poured it themselves.
 Was it sloppy?
 Sure.
 Did I have to do it?
 Nope.